windsorcli/cli/docs/index.md

 # [Windsor Command Line Interface](https://windsorcli.github.io)
-Windsor CLI streamlines your cloud-native workflow, turning your development environment into a local simulation of your production infrastructure.
-Build, test, and deploy with ease, leveraging context-aware capabilities to seamlessly transition from local to cloud environments, or your own hardware.
+Windsor CLI streamlines your cloud-native workflow, transforming your development environment into a local simulation of your production infrastructure.
+Build, test, and deploy with ease, leveraging context-aware capabilities to seamlessly transition between local, cloud environments, or your own hardware.
 Experience a unified, efficient, and elegant toolset designed for modern developers.

+With its small suite of intuitive commands, the Windsor CLI empowers developers to efficiently manage contexts for other tools within their environment.
+By enhancing productivity and simplifying workflows, it ensures that navigating complex development setups is both straightforward and efficient.

 ## ![bootstrap](./img/full-bootstrap.gif)